defenseunicorns/pepr-legacy/docs/monitoring.md

 1. Identify the pods that have metrics endpoints via:
-    1. This can be done with the Prometheus annotations defined below:
+    1. When Istio is not enabled as well (see [here](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-metrics-merging) for how istio merges metrics), this can be done with the Prometheus annotations defined below:

         `proetheus.io/scrape` <- Set to true